Rules for Skat

 Variants and Special Rules

-Spitze: The declarer announces that the last trick will be won with the lowest trump (7 in suit, ♦️J in Grand).
-Gives +1 multiplier.
+Spitze: The declarer announces that the last trick will be won with the lowest trump (7 in suit games, ♦️J in Grand).
+This gives a +1 multiplier.

 Schneider/Schwarz: If opponents take 30 or fewer points, they are Schneider.
-If they take no tricks, they are Schwarz.
+If they take no tricks at all, they are Schwarz.

 Tips and Strategy